-Resveratrol is a promising molecule in the longevity sector and is known as an active ingredient in red wine.
-The molecule is considered both an anti-aging agent and longevity substance, as well as a protective substance for the brain and bones.
-You can think of resveratrol as a molecular toolbox, loaded with countless tools for the cells and the human body.
-Inside is a screwdriver to literally screw our joints and bones back on.
-The box also contains a hammer to prevent the blood lines from leaking and lubricating oil for our small, rusty gears in the head.
+Resveratrol is a promising molecule in the longevity area and is known as an active ingredient in red wine.
+The molecule is considered both an anti-aging agent and a longevity substance, as well as a protective substance for the brain and bones.
+You can imagine resveratrol as a molecular toolbox, loaded with countless tools for the cells and the human body.
+Inside is a screwdriver to literally screw our joints and bones back together.
+There is also a hammer in the box to stop the blood lines from leaking and lubricating oil for the little, rusty gears in our heads.
 Unfortunately, the amount of resveratrol in red wine is not enough for the toolbox to develop its full effects.
-There are nutritional supplements that contain pure resveratrol and thus enable us to take higher dosages in a targeted manner.
+There are dietary supplements that contain pure resveratrol and thus enable us to take higher doses.
 This means we don't have to miss out on the exciting effect of this molecule!

-In the following we summarize the different options for taking resveratrol for you.
-If new insights emerge here, we will of course keep the article updated.
-If you don't yet know what resveratrol is and what exactly it does in the body, then we recommend our What is Resveratrol? - post.
+Below we summarize the different ways of taking resveratrol for you.
+If new findings emerge, we will of course keep the article up to date.
+If you do not yet know what resveratrol is and what exactly it does in the body, then we recommend our What is Resveratrol? - Contribution.

 Capsules or powder?

-Which is better: capsules or powder?
-A question that many people ask themselves - not just when it comes to resveratrol.
-To be honest, no one really knows.
-Unfortunately, there is currently a lack of sufficient scientific data on the topic.
-However, it is known that the absorption of resveratrol in the intestine has some hurdles and that is why only a small proportion ultimately passes into the bloodstream.
-The biggest hurdle is the liver - the detoxification organ and master in the defense against toxic substances.
+So what is better: capsules or powder?
+A question that many people ask themselves – not only when it comes to resveratrol.
+To be honest, nobody really knows.
+Unfortunately, there is currently a lack of sufficient scientific data on the subject.
+However, it is known that the absorption of resveratrol in the intestines has some hurdles and that only a small proportion ends up in the bloodstream.
+The biggest hurdle is the liver – a detoxification organ and master at defending against toxic substances.
 It seems that a large part of the resveratrol is already broken down by the liver before it even reaches the rest of the body.
 In technical jargon, this effect is called the first-pass effect.
 You can find out more about this in our article on the absorption pathways.

 Resveratrol is fat-soluble.
-Putting the powder in a glass of water and then drinking it doesn't seem to make much sense.
-A more effective option, however, would be to take it together with a fatty meal, e.g.b with yogurt.
-At the same time, it is recommended to take resveratrol early in the morning, on an empty stomach, i.e. without eating beforehand.
-This is particularly important for the sirtuin-enhancing activity of resveratrol, because the NAD level (“the gasoline for the sirtuins„) is highest in the morning.
+Putting the powder in a glass of water and then drinking it does not seem particularly sensible.
+A more effective option would be to take it with a fatty meal, e.g. yogurt.
+At the same time, it is recommended to take resveratrol early in the morning, on an empty stomach, i.e. without any food.
+This is particularly important for the sirtuin-enhancing activity of resveratrol, because the NAD Spiegel (“The petrol for the sirtuins") is highest in the morning.

-Almost the most important and most frequently asked question is about the right dose.
-How much should you take now?
+Almost the most important and most frequently asked question is the correct dose.
+How much should you take?
 100 mg?
 Or even 10 g?
-Unfortunately, the published studies do not yet agree on this, but the following can be said: The dose considered safe, for example, was 450 mg per day recommended for a person weighing 60 kg.
-About 1.000 mg per day, the occasional occurrence of side effects such as headaches or nausea have been reported.
-It is therefore advisable to stay in the range of around 500 mg.
-You can dose it e.g.b with the QSCOOP.
-Depending on the dose chosen, you should start with a lower dose and then steadily increase it so that the organism can get used to it.
-Dr. David Sinclair (The man behind the research), for example, takes 1 gram of resveratrol first thing in the morning.
+Unfortunately, the published studies do not yet agree on this, but the following can be said: For example, 450 mg per day for a person weighing 60 kg was recommended as a safe dose.
+Over 1,000 mg per day, the occasional occurrence of side effects such as headaches or nausea was described.
+It is therefore recommended to stay in the range of around 500 mg.
+You can dose it with the QSCOOPDepending on the dose chosen, you should start with a lower dose and then increase it gradually so that the organism can get used to it.
+Dr. David Sinclair For example, (the man behind the research) takes 1 gram of resveratrol first thing in the morning.

-The majority of resveratrol sold today is produced in China from Japanese knotweed.
-The combustion and drying techniques used in the extraction process for plant extracts result in high levels of PAH contamination.
-These are polycyclic aromatic hydrocarbons, some of which have a carcinogenic effect.
+The majority of resveratrol sold today is made in China from Japanese knotweed.
+The combustion and drying techniques used in the extraction process for plant extracts lead to high levels of contamination by PAHs.
+These are polycyclic aromatic hydrocarbons, some of which are carcinogenic, i.e. cancer-causing.
 It is therefore advisable to avoid these products.

-Veri-te™ Resveratrol from MOLEQLAR is harmless because the molecule is created from fermentation by yeast.
-The yeast cells are completely removed during the manufacturing process, leaving pure resveratrol at the end.
-So it is not a product modified by genetic engineering!
+Veri-te™ Resveratrol MOLEQLAR is safe because the molecule is created through yeast fermentation.
+The yeast cells are completely removed during the manufacturing process, so that pure resveratrol remains at the end.
+This means that it is not a genetically modified product!

-At the end the most important things are summarized again:
+At the end, the most important things summarized again:

 - Veri-te™ Resveratrol from MoleQlar